KatherineMichel/bringing-pinax-back-to-life-fosdem-talk/README.md

-# Bringing Pinax Back to Life- FOSDEM
+# Bringing Pinax Back to Life- FOSDEM Talk

 ## Table of Contents